Azure/azure-powershell/src/DataMigration/DataMigration.Autorest/docs/Get-AzDataMigrationToSqlDb.md

 # Get-AzDataMigrationToSqlDb

 ## SYNOPSIS
-Retrieve the Database Migration resource.
+Retrieve the specified database migration for a given SQL Db.

 ## SYNTAX